 JM: We were providing our hospital’s ordersets to Firstline and having their operations team morph them into the guideline format for the app.
 This wasn’t optimal, as there is a lot in the ordersets that really didn’t need to be in Firstline.
 Our intent with Firstline use is really primarily for antimicrobial treatment recommendations, and this was being drowned out by the other repetitive orderset content.
 As well, my hospital doesn’t have ordersets for that many clinical conditions.
 By reviewing the guidelines of other hospitals in the library, it generated ideas for our team as to what additional content our Antimicrobial Advisory Committee wanted to feature in Firstline.

 Dr. Macmillan, you recently launched your hospital ASP guidelines in Firstline.
-How were you able to use our new Community Library as you were gearing up to launch?
+How were you able to use the Library as you were preparing?

 For each guideline we were preparing to launch at MAHC, I perused the format and content of the relevant guidelines of other hospitals, particularly Canadian hospitals, and those somewhat geographically close to our location.
 I selected what I liked from each of these guidelines and copied it into ours, adapting the antimicrobial recommendations to those endorsed by our local committee.